Code+Care SummitMONDAY, JUNE 8TH | 9AM-5PM

 Who Should Attend?

-Code+Libraries is open to coders & non-coders, technologists, librarians, archivists, activists and would-be-activists, organizers and those looking to be organized.
+The Code+Care summit is open to coders & non-coders, technologists, activists and would-be-activists, organizers and those looking to be organized.
 We’re committed to assembling a diverse set of voices and skill sets, and to providing a safe space for conversation.

 Registration Required – Pay What you Can